 While dogs offer many benefits, they do require a lot of attention and care.
 Some people with physical and mental disabilities may find caring for a dog too much responsibility, which can exacerbate symptoms of certain conditions such as anxiety or dementia.

 Cats also make very suitable ESAs.
 Their calm demeanor and docile behavior can reduce stress.
 Some cats are very affectionate which can improve symptoms of depression such as feelings of isolation.
 Cats are also low maintenance compared to dogs, including lower vet costs, which may appeal to people who can be overwhelmed by the effort required to care for dogs.
 However, cats have the advantage of being easily transported and can often accompany people to doctor visits or other appointments outside of the house when discreetly secured in a pet carrier.
-While cats provide a certain level of companionship, they may not provide enough stimulation or engagement for some individuals.
+While cats provide a certain level of friendship, they may not provide enough stimulation or engagement for some individuals.

 Ferrets may seem like an unlikely choice as an emotional support animal because they sometimes have a reputation for being unruly.
 However, ferrets are a popular choice for ESAs They are playful, gentle and known for their affectionate personalities.
 People who suffer with depression often find them to be great companions that can alleviate many of the symptoms associated with depression.
 Ferrets are also low- maintenance pets and because of their small size, Ferrets are small in size and more affordable to maintain than larger ESAs.
 Ferrets have also been trained to alert owners before the onset of a seizure, which not only helps individuals prepare for a seizure but significantly reduces anxiety in individuals with epilepsy.